RuneQuest: Reception

 In the July 1981 edition of The Space Gamer (Issue No. 35), Forrest Johnson reviewed the 1980 boxed edition of RuneQuest, and commented "An experienced gamer, who probably bought the rules separately [...] has no need of this edition.
 However, it might be of use to a newcomer."

-Jeff Okamoto reviewed RuneQuest for Different Worlds magazine and stated that "Overall,I would have to say that the third edition rules are complete and realistic.
+In Issue 35 of Different Worlds, Jeff Okamoto commented "Overall, I would have to say that the third edition rules are complete and realistic.
 They are slightly more complex than before, but not remarkably so.
 From the beginning of my playtesting, I had no real doubts that the rules would turn out well.
 If we did not like a certain portion, we would always talk about it and change it if we could argue our point."

 In the April 1985 edition of White Dwarf (Issue 64), Oliver Dickinson reviewed the third edition produced by Avalon Hill, and found "Everything is well laid out and clearly expressed."
 The major difference he found with previous editions of rules was that most items "cost a great deal more [...]
 Acquiring good armour, magic items, etc is going to be more of a struggle and so, I feel, more satisfying.
 I hope this will bring the days of the overmighty PC/NPC to an end; but the difficulties may be precisely what put some players off."
 Dickinson concluded by giving the new edition an excellent rating of 9 out of 10, saying, "the revised rules deserve a proper trial; they are well thought out and explained, though quite complex, and I suspect will in many cases be welcomed with the words, 'That makes better sense!'"

+In Issue 33 of Abyss, Dave Nalle liked a lot of things in the 3rd edition produced by Avalon Hill, especially the delinking from the world of Glorantha — Nalle felt that providing an entire world to players gave the 1st and 2nd editions "a stifling rigidity [that] discouraged players who did not want to play a game so closely linked to a world that did not match their playing style."
+Nalle also liked the extensive rules, pointing out "If you could conceivably need to know it, it is here somewhere."
+However, Nalle felt the game was being pitched to too young an audience, and he found problems with the Skill system.
+Nalle concluded that the 3rd edition was "a touched up version of a classic game with as many bad changes as good changes and plenty of the old problems still intact.
+RuneQuest 3 is verbose and condescending, mechanically out of date and seems to have given up on character development and role-playing in favor of hack and slash power gaming."